Reduce container registry storage

 To fix this, there are two workarounds:

-• If you are on GitLab 13.9 or later, you can set limits for the cleanup policy.
+• You can set limits for the cleanup policy.
 This limits the cleanup execution in time, and avoids the expired token error.

 • Extend the expiration delay of the container registry authentication tokens.
 This defaults to 5 minutes.
 You can set a custom value by running ApplicationSetting.last.update(container_registry_token_expire_delay: <integer>) in the Rails console, where <integer> is the desired number of minutes.
 For reference, the expiration delay is set to 15 minutes on GitLab.com.
 If you increase this value you increase the time required to revoke permissions.